 No, the points pooling feature applies strictly to Hilton Honors points; you cannot pool Hilton free night certificates.

-Can free night certificates from more than one Hilton account be used on a single booking?
+Can Hilton free night certificates from more than one loyalty account be used on a single booking?

 Can I combine Hilton points with free night certificates and still receive the 5th night free?